jacobweiss2305/purchase-predictions/README.md

 # purchase-predictions
-Predicting purchases from clickstream data
+Predicting purchases from clickstream data and wrapped in Kedro package

 ## Overview
 Can we build an accurate machine learning model to predict purchases using clickstream data?